HexHive/retrowrite/README.md

 (Bonus) To exit virtualenv when you're done with retrowrite:
 * `deactivate`

 ## Usage

-### Target requirements
+### Requirements for target binary

-Please note that your targets currently ...
+The target binary
-* must be compiled with position independant code (PIC/PIE)
+* must be compiled as position independent code (PIC/PIE)
-* must be x86 (32 or 64 bit)
+* must be x86_64 (32 bit at your own risk)
-* must be not stripped
+* must contain symbols (i.e., not stripped; if stripped, please recover symbols first)
-* will most likely not work if they were compiled with a C++ compiler
+* must not contain C++ exceptions (i.e., C++ exception tables are not recovered and simply stripped during lifting)

 ### Commands

 The individual tools also have commandline help which describes all the options, and may be accessed with `-h`.
 The below steps should quickly get you started with using retrowrite.

 #### a.
 Instrument Binary with Binary-Address Sanitizer (BASan)